syncfusion-content/uwp-docs/uwp/Combobox/Populating-Items.md

 ---
 layout: post
-title: Populating Items of SfComboBox control for UWP
+title: Populating Items in UWP SfComboBox | Syncfusion®
-description: Populating Items of SfComboBox control for UWP
+description: Learn how to populate items in the Syncfusion UWP SfComboBox control using ItemsSource and business object collections.
 platform: uwp
 control: SfComboBox
 documentation: ug
 ---

-# Populating Items
+# Populating Items in UWP SfComboBox

 ## Items Source